Pitfall: The Mayan Adventure: Release

 Pitfall: The Mayan Adventure was first released for the Genesis by Activision in North America in November 1994, and in Europe in December 1994.
-It was also released in Japan exclusively via the Sega Channel service on June 1995.
+It was also released in Japan exclusively via the Sega Channel service in June 1995.
 The Genesis version has a critical bug if the player goes to the options menu and changes the control scheme, when the player reaches the "Runaway Minecar" stage while using the altered control scheme, the player would get stuck standing beside the mine cart and would not be able to progress any further in the game, using the default controls is mandatory if a player wishes to complete the game.
 The Genesis version has since been re-released through the Wii's Virtual Console on 13 April 2009 in North America, then in PAL regions on 15 May 2009 and in Japan on 25 August 2009.
 The Virtual Console re-release was delisted on 26 December 2013 in Japan and at the end of 2013 in North America and PAL regions.
 The game has been ported to various platforms, with each port featuring several changes and additions.
 An extra feature in all versions is the ability to play the original Atari 2600 version of Pitfall!, which is done by finding a secret doorway within the fourth stage.

 The game had a marketing budget of at least $6 million.